TransferWare/epc/README.md

 - XMLRPC (via TCP/IP, i.e. package SYS.UTL_HTTP)
 - NATIVE (database pipes, i.e. package SYS.DBMS_PIPE)

-You may need to grant (as SYS) those SYS packages to the owner.
+You may need to grant (as SYS) SYS.DBMS_PIPE to the owner (SYS.UTL_HTTP is usually already granted publicly).

 The EPC can thus process XML messages and for that you need the Oracle XML C SDK.
-Starting from Oracle 11 this is included in the database installation.
+Starting from Oracle 11 this is included in the installation.
 For 10 and earlier download this from OTN and install it into `$ORACLE_HOME/xdk`.

 ### Configure